 Keeping in mind both Box's advice and the concept of parsimony, recall that the purpose of this modelling exercise was to define some broad and simple landscape-scale, pre-industrial pattern metrics.
 Thus, the question is not so much whether the model simulated fire patterns, the probability of vegetative sprouting, or the distance of seed dispersal flawlessly, but rather which factors, parameters, or assumptions are mostly likely to significantly influence the desired output.
-Thanks to the simplicity of the model - and its purpose - the range of possible explanations is limited.
+Thanks to the simplicity of the model - and its purpose - the range of possibilities is limited.
 The most significant factor driving the area of different seral-stages is the frequency of disturbance (i.e., the LTFC).
 To illustrate, using a simple negative exponential mathematical model that is broadly associated with representing age-class distributions in the boreal forest (Johnson 1992), the average amount of forest older than 120 years with a 65 year long-term fire cycle (LTFC) is 16%, compared to 20% for a LTFC of 75 years, and 26% for a landscape with a LTFC of 90 years.

 The process of identifying pre-industrial LTFCs in the study area was thorough and extensive, including a) an informal review of historical local records, b) a literature review, c) a two-day expert workshop, and, d) four iterations of a LTFC map from anonymous expert opinion over four years (see Andison 2019).
 In the end, the LTFC map represents the best available science; although the confidence level of the final LTFCs varies by region.
-The confidence levels of LTFCs in this particular part of the LandWeb study area were lower than average for the Andison (2019) study, but raised no significant red flags with respect to disagreement among the experts.
+The confidence levels of LTFCs in this particular part of the LandWeb study area are lower than average for the Andison (2019) report, but not significant enough to trigger significant disagreement among the fire regime experts. .
+Future efforts to refine the LTFC numbers might not only change the numbers, but provide more geographic detail.